How many of you hate scope creep?

-They're small business owners and freelancers – each looking to make more money.
+They were small business owners and freelancers – each looking to make more money.

 Let's say we were at a really nice restaurant.
 I'm talking about the kind where you know that two of you will spend over $100.
 It's one of those super special moments.
 It doesn't happen often.
 And you've forked over a lot of money to have a perfect experience.